nop33/si/src/content/custom-page/get-involved.md

   title: Donate
   intro:
     content: >-
-      We currently estimate our room for more funding to be around CHF1,600,000.
+      We currently estimate our room for more funding until the end of 2023 to be around CHF1,600,000.
       Any amount directly enables us to do more.
 [Check out our plans and strategy here.](/blog/tag/strategy/)